scotentSD/international/_posts/2020-03-03-needs_workshop.md

 **Workshop details**
 - Develop Story Map of User Needs
 - Develop related Story Map for related Features
-- Develop mapping demonstrating linkage
+- Develop mapping, demonstrating linkage between needs and features
+- Prioritise needs and features

 **Why**
 - This gives a super simple view of: